Disorders of Smell & Taste

 Arthur Wu, MD

 Most patients who complain of a loss of taste actually suffer from a loss of smell.
 The majority of a food’s flavor comes from our ability to smell it.
-The tongue is our taste organ, and it can only sense salty, sweet, sour, bitter, and umami (or savory).
-This is why it is difficult to appreciate a food’s flavor when one has a cold or stuffy nose.
+The tongue is our taste organ, and can sense salty, sweet, sour, bitter, and umami (or savory).
+The rest of a food’s flavor is provided by our sense of smell.
+The difference between an apple or a pear or between chocolate and caramel are mostly differentiated by our ability to smell.
+This is why it is difficult to appreciate a food’s flavor when one has nasal obstruction from a cold, stuffy nose, or rhinosinusitis.
 Disorders of smell and taste are fairly common, affecting approximately 2 million people in the United States.
 However, true disorders of only taste are quite rare.

 Causes of Loss of Smell

-often causes inflammation in the nose impairing smell.
+(also called an upper respiratory infection) often causes inflammation in the nose impairing smell via swelling and obstruction.
 Usually this loss of smell returns days to weeks after the initial illness has resolved, but a small number of patients experience a more prolonged or permanent loss of smell after a cold.
-Many patients without a clear reason for their loss of smell and taste likely have viral-related loss of smell but do not remember the inciting incident.
+This permanent loss is thought to be caused by direct injury and inflammation of the olfactory neurons by the viruses that cause the cold.
+It is assumed that patients without a clear reason for their loss of smell and taste likely have viral-related loss of smell but either do not remember the inciting incident, or the virus directly attacked the nerve cells themselves without causing significant nasal cavity inflammation.

-There has been an association between zinc nasal sprays, used to prevent or shorten flu or colds, and sudden and permanent smell loss.
+There has been an association between zinc nasal sprays, previously used to prevent or shorten flu or colds, and sudden and permanent smell loss.
 Patients who have had this type of loss describe immediate burning sensation when using the spray followed by loss of smell.
-The Zicam nasal spray has since been removed from shelves and is no longer available.
+The specific brand of Zicam nasal spray has since been removed from shelves and is no longer available in the United States.

-Trauma to the head as in a car accident can also cause injury to the brain or the olfactory nerves causing temporary or permanent smell loss.
-Importantly, sense of smell also diminishes with age in a similar fashion as vision and hearing.
+Trauma to the head, as may occur in a car accident, can also cause injury to the brain or the olfactory nerves causing temporary or permanent loss.
+It is also well described that the sense of smell diminishes with age in a similar fashion as vision and hearing.

 Testing for Loss of Smell